Estimated median graduate earnings based on publicly available data.

-Southeastern College-Columbia is a private_forprofit located in Columbia, South Carolina.
+Southeastern College-Columbia is a University located in Columbia, South Carolina.
 The university enrolls approximately 267 students.

-Graduates of Southeastern College-Columbia earn a median salary of $31,156 per year 10 years after starting college, compared to the US national average of $45,000.
-This puts Southeastern College-Columbia graduates -31% below the national median.
+Graduates of Southeastern College-Columbia earn a median salary of $31,156 per year 10 years after starting college.
+This puts Southeastern College-Columbia graduates -31% below the US national average of $45,000.

 Tuition at Southeastern College-Columbia is $25,080 for in-state students and $25,080 for out-of-state students.
 The average net price after financial aid is $31,941 per year.